kennyluuluu/Bingit/README.txt

 The server also has a handler_manager (handler_manager.h/.cc) member variable which has a function createByName that, when given a handler name and NginxConfig, creates the corresponding handler.
+The handler_manager also has member variables that help keep track of certain info that specific handlers may need and passes them to a handler when they are made in createByName if necessary.

-session (session.h/.cc) will parse the request and determine which handler is needed and create it using the handler_manager.
+session (session.h/.cc) will parse the request and use handler_manager to determine which handler is needed and create it.
 The handlers--such as echo, static, bad_request-- are all from the same interface (handler.h).
+Handlers will always have a HandleRequest() function that generates a response based on the type of the handler that it is.
 Sessions are short lived and deleted after writing, making the handlers short lived as well.